MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 family in standard textual format {{!RFC5952}}, {{!RFC4001}}.
 To enable simpler parsing, this SvcParamValue MUST NOT contain escape sequences.

-The wire format for each parameter is a sequence of (the respective address-family) IP addresses in network byte order.
+The wire format for each parameter is a sequence of IP addresses in network byte order (for the respective address-family).
 Like an A or AAAA RRSet, the list of addresses represents an unordered collection, and clients SHOULD pick addresses to use in a random order.
 An empty list of addresses is invalid.